angietechcafe/nextwork-projects-by-angie/README.md

 # nextwork-projects-by-angie
 Cloud Security Projects by Angie
-1. AWS Account Setup
-2. AWS Host a Website on S3
+1. AWS Host a Website on S3
-3. AWS Networks Intro
-4. Visualize Data with QuickSight
+2. Visualize Data with QuickSight